 ThM students should compile their portfolio as PDF files within a Google Drive folder.
 The folder should include a copy of all seminar papers, book reviews, and any other written work completed during coursework (the student does NOT need to include work from the reading seminar or supervised mentorship courses).
 The Google Drive folder should be organized accordingly and must indicate what seminar or course the paper was written for and the grade earned on the assignment (students should download their graded assignments from Canvas to keep track; for students compiling a portfolio during the transition from BlackBoard to Canvas, grades may have been lost and in such cases the student is exempt from including the grade).

-The portfolio should also include a one- or two-page written self-evaluation of the student's progress and reflections on what they learned in the seminars.
+It should also include a one- or two-page written self-evaluation of the student's progress and reflections of what they learned in the seminars.
+See Appendix I for a sample portfolio and further instructions.